This article was updated on June 16, 2020. Jump to the updated section here.

 As the disease spreads across the globe, governments are, of course, prioritizing public safety.
 Many countries have set up surveillance, prevention, and control measures to avert a potential epidemic.
 However, these measures disrupt the free movement of people and goods both within and between countries.

-E-commerce stores that rely heavily on the dropshipping model are already facing problems since the outbreak of the disease.
+E-commerce stores that rely heavily on the dropshipping suppliers are already facing problems since the outbreak of the disease.
+Businesses are facing many changes due to the virus.
 China is an important manufacturing hub in global commerce, and Chinese manufacturers are facing production disruptions due to factory closures.
 Yet China itself cannot afford to have its factories shuttered or sitting idle and has announced plans to assist the affected manufacturers.

 AliExpress buyers on Reddit are relating a range of difficulties, from longdelays on products shipped through AliExpress, to increases in shipping prices.
 On March 5, 2020, AliExpress confirmed the delays, announcing: “We are working hard to get your parcels delivered, but there may be some delays due to the coronavirus” (Source).